 PRIMARY CURRICULUM

 This is the first stage of primary education and covers ages 5-7.
-Compulsory subjects taught at this stage include English, Mathematics, Science, History, Geography, Art and Design, Information and Communications Technology (ICT), Music, Physical Education (PE) and Personal, Social and Health Education (PSHE).
+Compulsory subjects taught at this stage include English, Mathematics, Science, History, Geography, Art and Design, Information and Communications Technology (ICT), Music and Physical Education (PE).

 This is the later stage of primary education and covers ages 7-10.
 It includes an in-depth subject-oriented approach as pupils are being prepared to move onto secondary education.
-Subjects at this stage include English, Mathematics, Science, History, Geography, Art and Design, Information and Communications Technology (ICT), Music, Physical Education (PE) and Personal, Social and Health Education (PSHE).
+Subjects at this stage include English, Mathematics, Science, History, Spanish, Geography, Art and Design, Information and Communications Technology (ICT), Music and Physical Education (PE).

 Year 6 at Key Stage 2 is the British equivalent to the local Standard 5 and caters for students normally operating at age 11, although in some cases students may be slightly older or younger.